 What can I do with a degree in Ecological Engineering?

 Graduates with an Ecological Engineering degree will work to optimize the interface between humankind and the environment.
 Specific activities undertaken might include riparian restoration, optimizing sensor arrays for ecological monitoring, improving agricultural water quality, mitigating toxic materials migration from landfills, developing sustainable industrial systems (agricultural and otherwise), developing closed systems for space travel, or dealing with issues associated with global climate change.
-Oregon State University has strong programs in many of the basic and engineering sciences that underpin the Ecological Engineering degree program.
 Graduates with an ecological engineering skill set may find employment with industrial clients, engineering consulting companies, governmental agencies, and entrepreneurial start-ups.

 What courses will I take?